jared-bloomer/copilot-configs/instructions/git-commit-messages.instructions.md

 - Use Conventional Commits for all commit messages.
 See https://www.conventionalcommits.org/ for detailed information.
 - Use proper case and punctuation
 - Limit the line length of messages to 72 characters
+- Commit messages should be 1 line only.
+Do NOT add a body or footer (i.e. extended messages).

 ### Extended Commit Message
 - What is in the commit and it's expected outcome